Our Services

 Menopause Clinic

-Please identify Dr Piper as the requested advisor in this platform.
-If you do not have an account you can contact econsultsupport@healthcareworks.ca to be set up in the system.
+Please identify Dr. Piper as the requested provider in either platform.
+If you do not have an account you can contact econsultsupport@healthcareworks.ca to be set up in the system (as this is an excellent tool for accessing specialists across the board for guidance and advice).

 Specialists